 It not only regulates your cooker’s internal temperature but also, monitors up to 3 food temperatures.
 Package includes 1 six-foot pit probe and 1 six-foot food probe, but additional food probes are available to purchase.

 A key feature of the CyberQ Cloud is its WiFi capability.
 You can monitor AND control your CyberQ Cloud remotely from any web-based device such as your smartphone, tablet, desktop, or laptop.

-We bought a set which contains several different lids with various sized holes.
+We bought a set that contains several different lids with various sized holes.

 Various lids are available at their website.

 We keep many on hand so we can prepare all the rubs at once.